sanderdlm/chop/README.md

 ## Usage
 The tool attempts to use sane defaults:

  * If no argument is passed, it'll look for a php-fpm socket file in all the common places.
-If multiple are found, it'll try to select one for your PHP version.
+If multiple are found, it'll try to select one that contains your PHP version.

  * If no file can be found, it will default to 127.0.0.1:9000.